sparsh-ai/recohut/docs/03-processing/lab-azure-synapse-data-processing/README.md

-# Processing Data Using Azure Synapse Analytics
+# Lab: Processing Data Using Azure Synapse Analytics

 This lab covers exploring data using Synapse Serverless SQL pool, processing data using Synapse Spark Pools, Working with Synapse Lake database, and integrating Synapse Analytics with Power BI